 There are no highway tolls along the Golden Circle.
 The only thing that’s worth checking before setting out on the Golden Circle Tour is to fuel up your car at a gas station.

-Whilst there are gas stations along the way, you don’t want to worry about fuel when you’re surrounded by bubbling pools and gushing geysers.
+Whilst there are gas stations along the way, you don’t want to worry about fuel when you’re surrounded by bubbling hot springs and gushing geysers.

 Also, when it comes to insurance, we highly recommend not to opt out.
 Whilst the road conditions are great, there can be the occasional gravel along the roads which could leave small dents in the car.